ezampino/mtip-tutorial/docs/lessons/Lesson4.md

 Skype's strength over Slack and Gitter is that it is completely decentralized.
 Consequently, it is easier to convene chat or voice communication in an ad-hoc manner across teams/projects as needed.
 While not everyone uses Skype regularly, virtually everyone has a Skype account and it is free.
 You can also set up Skype-In numbers (useful for remote workers).
 Note that "Skype for Business" is not the same as plain ol' Skype; Skype for Business, actually has more headaches and offers less flexibility than does its free rival.

 ### Zoom
 While you are on a zoom call, you can message the participants, however, the history is not preserved between sessions in the same room.
 It is not even visible to new participants who arrive late to the call.
 There's no way to use the chat feature outside of an active meeting.
+If you want the chat history to be preserved during a call, you'll need a different mechanism that is persistent.

 ##### [Click here for Lesson 5](https://data2health.github.io/mtip-tutorial/lessons/Lesson5.html)
 ### [Back to Home](../index)